mozilla/fxa/packages/fxa-auth-server/docs/metrics-events.md

 `signin`|The sign-in form
-`confirm-signin`|Displayed while awaiting sign-in confirmation `signin-confirmed`|The tab the user signed in from, after sign-in confirmation `verify-email`|The tab the user attempted to verify a signup in, before verification `complete-signin`|The tab the user attempted to verify a signin in, before verification `reset-password`|The reset password form `confirm-reset-password`|The tab the user initiated the password reset from, before verification `reset-password-confirmed`|The tab the user initiated the password reset from, after verification `reset-password-verified`|The tab the user has verified the password reset from, after verification `complete-reset-password`|The tab the user attempted to verify the password reset in, before verification `signin-unblock`|The sign-in unblock screen `choose-what-to-sync`|Choose what to Sync `connect-another-device`|Connect another device, phase 1
+`confirm-signin`|Displayed while awaiting sign-in confirmation `signin-confirmed`|The tab the user signed in from, after sign-in confirmation `complete-signin`|The tab the user attempted to verify a signin in, before sign-in confirmation `reset-password`|The reset password form `confirm-reset-password`|The tab the user initiated the password reset from, before verification `reset-password-confirmed`|The tab the user initiated the password reset from, after verification `reset-password-verified`|The tab the user has verified the password reset in, after verification `complete-reset-password`|The tab the user attempted to verify the password reset in, before verification `signin-bounced`|Displayed to the user after sign-in, if their email receives a hard bounce or complaint `signin-unblock`|The sign-in unblock screen `choose-what-to-sync`|Choose what to Sync `connect-another-device`|Connect another device, phase 1